steilerDev/icloud-photos-sync/README.md

 ## Documentation

 A [*Get Started Guide* can be found on GH Pages](https://steilerdev.github.io/icloud-photos-sync/get-started/).
 Additional documentation and further resources - including my [personal use case / workflow](https://steilerdev.github.io/icloud-photos-sync/dev/motivation/) - are published there as well

+## Limitations

+As this application is using an undocumented public API, there are a couple of known limitations:

+- iCloud Shared Photo Library:
+  While this app is syncing all assets from the Shared Photo Library, unfortunately the API does not provide the location of shared assets within the user's folder.
+When navigating to a folder on the WebUI while having Shared Photo Library enabled will yield an error.
+Until this functionality is available, Share Photo Library assets will only be present in the `_Shared` folder and therefore cannot be archived.
+- Advanced Data Protection:
+  In order to use this app with an account that is secured through Advanced Data Protection, [access through the iCloud WebUI](https://support.apple.com/de-de/HT212523) needs to be enabled, since this tool is re-using those APIs.
+This currently is a minimum requirement - [I'm still waiting on confirmation that this will enable functionality](https://github.com/steilerDev/icloud-photos-sync/issues/202)
+- FileType Support:
+  The support of file types needs to be hardcoded by this application, since a full list is not available or retrievable.
+If you come across an `Unknown filetype descriptor` error, [please report it](https://github.com/steilerDev/icloud-photos-sync/issues/143), in order for the file type to be added to the application.

 ## OS Support